heliosdrm/GRUtils.jl/internals/structure.md

 end
 ```

 `Legend` objects contain the data that defines the frame where legends are drawn.
-They contain two fields:
+They are defined in [`legends.jl`](https://github.com/heliosdrm/GRUtils.jl/blob/master/src/legends.jl), and contain two fields:

 * **`size`**: a 2-tuple that defines the width and height of the legend frame in NDC.
 * **`cursors`**: a vector of 2-tuples that marks the positions of the legend items inside the legend frame, also in NDC, but relative to the top-left corner of the frame.